Home > Blog Posts > How Much Do Holidays Cost? What To Consider When Planning A Holiday

-The good news is, the Jacaranda team has done the hard work for you.
+Jacaranda Finance has done the hard work for you.
 If you’re wondering ‘how much do holidays cost?’ then here’s what you should keep in mind before jetting off on your next vacation!

 The cost of a holiday is often very dependant on how you intend to get there!
 Fortunately, air travel is very accessible these days.
-With its competitive market, airlines have to compete with attractive packages to secure your business.
-There are many comparison websites available to pit them against each other.
-So, you might find package deals with accommodation and hire-car companies that can substantially reduce your overall costs.
-Ultimately, the average holiday cost per person can drastically reduce when you nab a good flight deal.
+Airlines are competitive by nature, so many even offer price-match or price-beat guarantees.
+There are many comparison websites available to see how each airline stacks up.
+You might even find package deals with accommodation and hire-car companies that can substantially reduce your overall costs.
+Ultimately, the average holiday cost per person can be drastically reduced when you nab a good flight deal.

-Consider travelling out of peak season, because it could as much as halve your travel costs.
-Most holiday destinations are booming in peak season because it’s perceived as the best time to go.
-But many destinations, particularly those in tropical climates, are temperate year-round.
+Consider travelling out of peak season; this can as much as halve your travel costs.
+While peak season is perceived as the best time to go, many destinations, particularly those in tropical climates, are temperate year-round.
 So, if you do your homework, you might find the perfect place at the perfect price, out of peak season.

 As most of us know, if you’re heading to the UK or USA, you can lose a lot on the Aussie dollar just in the exchange rate.
 So, plan your spending money according to the conversion, and remember it won’t be dollar for dollar.

-If you will be changing cash, be prepared for a little extra cost.
+If you are changing cash, be prepared for a little extra cost.
 Consider using a VISA or MasterCard that’s accepted everywhere.
-You need to be careful because the card fees can actually add up when you withdraw cash from certain places.
-Even so, having an accepted card also means you reduce the risk of carrying around your cash for your entire holiday.
+It would be best if you were careful, though, as card fees can add up when you withdraw cash from certain places.
+Even so, having an accepted card also reduces the risk of carrying around cash for your entire holiday.
 Your bank can advise you on international transaction fees, and many banks offer cards with no foreign currency exchange fees.
-And don’t forget to budget some emergency money, and to tuck it away in a separate account or secure place.
+Don’t forget to budget some emergency money, and to tuck it away in a separate account or secure place.

-Before you head off on your big trip it is essential to ensure your passport is up to date!
-There is nothing worse than realising a week prior to departure that your passport is out of date… an express passport can be very pricey!
+Before you head off on your big trip, it is essential to ensure your passport is up to date!
+There is nothing worse than realising a week before departure that your passport has expired… an express passport can be very pricey.

-You might be aware that you have to pay to get into your destination country, but it might be a shock to find out you’re going to have to pay departure fees as well.
+Ever heard of a little thing called Passenger Movement Charge or Departure Tax?
+Some countries may charge you for both arriving and departing the country.
+You’d be forgiven for not being aware of it.
 Most of the time, if a country charges a departure tax, it’s included in your airfare.
-If it isn’t, you will be hit up for an exit fee at the airport when you’re heading home.
+If it isn’t, you may be hit up for an exit fee at the airport when you’re heading home.

 International roaming is notoriously expensive, so prearrange a deal with your provider or order an international SIM card before you take off overseas.
-Remember, you’re not really paying for the phone calls (because the time difference could mean it is inconvenient to call anyone back home anyway), as much as the data you use.
+Remember, the data you use is often the most common expense from your phone provider when travelling overseas.
 Your devices will use your data automatically to access mobile apps, voicemail, email, GPS, and many other services.

-So, if you haven’t organised a new SIM or deal with your provider (and you haven’t switched off international roaming on your handset), you’ll get an astronomical bill.
+So, if you haven’t organised a new SIM or deal with your provider (and you haven’t switched off international roaming on your handset), you may be hit with an astronomical bill.
 To avoid buying a SIM at your destination or walking around in a foreign country looking for WiFi, your best bet is to get a deal from your provider (or a competitor) that allows you to use all your usual inclusions with a small extra fee.

 You’re travelling for the experience, and it wouldn’t be an experience without some activities and shopping.
-However, try to avoid throwing your valuable coin away on the typical tourist souvenirs you’ll find on every street corner, and spend some time thinking about what you’d like to bring home with you before you even leave.
-Budget per day for activities and shopping, and try not to go over it!
+However, try to avoid throwing your valuable coin away on the typical tourist souvenirs you’ll find on every street corner.
+Spend some time thinking about what you’d like to bring home with you before you even leave.
+Budget per day for activities and shopping, and try not to go over it.
 If you over-shop, you could also be looking at substantial costs for extra baggage on the way home.

 Many cities and holiday agents offer discounts on tourist activities if you purchase them as a package.
 Look for sightseeing tickets and passes, like the New York Pass (which will give you entry to over 80 attractions, for a fraction of what it would cost to buy entry separately, so you only need to visit a handful to make it worthwhile).
-Many offer benefits including discounted admission rates like VIP entry to avoid queuing, which could also save you tonnes of time.
+Many offer benefits, including discounted admission rates like VIP entry to avoid queuing, which could also save you in the currency that is time.

 Being Australian, it’s also easy to forget about gratuities or tips.
-On an all-inclusive cruise, for example, your food and drinks costs are incorporated, but the tips aren’t, and you might be billed before you reach your end destination.
+On an all-inclusive cruise, for example, your food and drinks costs are typically incorporated, but the tips aren’t.
+Be aware you might be billed before you reach your end destination.
 Some cruise lines will automatically charge passengers a gratuity fee for each day of the cruise, and extra charges on public holidays and weekends.

 Wherever you’re headed, it’s important to take the time to draw up a comprehensive budget, and good research will reveal all the hidden costs in paying for your holiday.
 It’s a lot of homework, but you’ll be glad you did it when you’re enjoying your time away, knowing there isn’t a pile of bills waiting for you at home.

-Ultimately, you shouldn’t have to worry about your holiday cost.
-So, if you’re looking for a little extra cash to make your big trip unforgettable then a personal loan could be a convenient option.
+If you’re looking for a little extra cash to make your big trip unforgettable, then a personal loan could be a convenient option.
 At Jacaranda, we provide personal loans for holiday expenses.
-Weren’t expecting that?
-The good news is it doesn’t have to be hard to gain approval.
 When you apply with Jacaranda, we like to keep things as simple as possible.
 Our team does its best to ensure the loan application process is as stress-free as possible.
 You can apply 100% online from the comfort of your own home.

-At Jacaranda, we work on your schedule.
-If you choose to apply during AEST business hours, our team will endeavour to get back to you with an outcome in 60 minutes.
-If your application is approved our immediate interbank transfer could mean you will have the cash in your account within 60 seconds.
-So, if it’s last-minute cash for a holiday that you’re looking for, Jacaranda could be the guy for the job!
+When you apply during AEST business hours, our team will endeavour to get back to you with an outcome in as little as 60 minutes.
+If your application is approved, our immediate interbank transfer could mean you will have the cash in your account within 60 seconds*.
+So, if it’s last-minute cash for a holiday that you’re looking for or you want to splash out, Jacaranda Finance could help!

-Bad credit… two words that strike fear into the hearts of all loan applicants.
-Often, a poor credit score could mean a personal loan is unattainable.
-However, at Jacaranda, we look deeper.
-We will conduct a credit score check, however, this will not be the only thing taken into consideration.
+Bad credit… you’re not alone if you’re worried about a lower credit score.
+Many Australian’s aren’t proud of their trip digit number.
+However, at Jacaranda, we look deeper than just your credit report.
+Yes, we will still conduct a credit check; however, this will not be the only thing taken into consideration.
 Our team takes a realistic approach to poor credit.

 We look at your current employment status, bank statements and regular deposits to indicate whether or not you will be able to repay the loan.
 At Jacaranda, we’re proud to be giving all Aussies a fair go at a personal loan.
 Our team understands that life happens and sometimes poor credit is unavoidable.
 We want to make applying for a fast loan as painless and stress-free as possible!

-Planning on submitting an application?
+Planning on applying?
 The good news is, we don’t do big long-winded applications.
 Our application process is 100% online, that means you don’t even need to leave the comfort of your own home.
 There’s no long waiting lines and no paper forms to fill out.
-Here’s what you’ll need handy when you submit an application:
+Here’s what you’ll need handy when you apply: